BYLAWS OF THE VIRGINIA CONSERVATION ASSOCIATION

-1. President – two years for ﬁrst term; two years for subsequent terms; remains advisor for one year after completion of term(s).
-The incumbent is responsible for overseeing and directing the business and program affairs of the V.C.A.
-This person will delegate responsibilities to the oﬃcers, standing committee chairpersons, and appoint new committees.
+- President – two years for ﬁrst term; two years for subsequent terms; remains advisor for one year after completion of term(s).
+The incumbent is responsible for overseeing and directing the business and program affairs of the This person will delegate responsibilities to the oﬃcers, standing committee chairpersons, and appoint new committees.
 Additionally, the President will have the authority to convene an Ad Hoc Disaster Response Team as needed by a state of emergency.
-The President will be the contact for the Disaster Response Team, and the team will act as liaison between V.C.A. members and museums, institutions, and collectors to provide information and/or assistance in case of emergency.
+The President will be the contact for the Disaster Response Team, and the team will act as liaison between VCA members and museums, institutions, and collectors to provide information and/or assistance in case of emergency.
 Additionally, this person will be responsible for preparing the interim format of the by-laws and any ﬁnal form as approved by the membership.
 This person will study legal and ﬁnancial matters impacting the by-laws and provide reports for consideration.
 The President will work with a hired third party and the Publications Chair to ensure the VCA website is maintained.

-- Secretary – one year for ﬁrst term; two years subsequent terms.
-The incumbent of this position will take minutes of meetings including those of the B.D., retain records and ﬁles pertaining to all the communication activities of the V.C.A.
+- Secretary – one year for ﬁrst term; subsequent terms two The incumbent of this position will take minutes of meetings, including those of the BD, retain records and ﬁles pertaining to all the communication activities of the VCA.
 This person will also be responsible for collecting and delivering oﬃcial VCA materials at the end of the program year to the Virginia Museum of History and Culture.

-- Chairperson, Membership Committee – two years ﬁrst term; subsequent terms two years.
-The Chairperson of this committee will receive applications for membership.
+- Chairperson, Membership Committee – two years ﬁrst term; subsequent terms two The Chairperson of this committee will receive applications for membership.
 This person will maintain updated membership lists and send these out from time to time to the membership.
 This person will send emails to membership on behalf of the BD and members, including meeting notices and informational materials not included in the newsletter.
 Also See Section VI.
 Section A- Nominating Committee.

 Section C. Absence of Board Members – Alternates

-Section D. Election of Oﬃcers of the B.D.
+Section D. Election of Oﬃcers of the BD

-3. No member shall hold more than one oﬃce at a time nor serve more than two consecutive terms in oﬃce.
+- No member shall hold more than one oﬃce at a time nor serve more than two consecutive terms in oﬃce.

 Section A. Selection of the Nominating Committee